UWM-Libraries/allmaps-intro-workshop/_lessons/04-cli.md

 ---
-layout: default
+layout: lesson
-title: Allmaps CLI - Generate a Cloud-Optimized GeoTIFF
+title: "Lesson 4: Allmaps CLI (Advanced)"
+position: 4
+permalink: /lessons/cli/
 ---

 # Getting Ready

 Note: This assumes some familiarity with the command line in a Unix environment